Our Ovum Donation program has been running since 1990.

 - Repeated failure to respond to ovarian stimulation in an IVF program

 Donors are categorized into three groups, Classic, Elite & Sequenced.
 We have created these three groups of donors to choose from in order to suit everybody’s needs.
-The difference between the three categories is extra genetic tests made on the donor, as well as more in-depth information about their profile.
+The difference between the three categories is extra genetic tests made on the donor.

 Group I – Classic Egg Donors: